 Mutual equity funds, better than the global equity market

 The most recent results for the mutual equity funds of Erste Asset Management, which have been published for five years and running, were again convincing.
-The CO2 intensity of the EAM equity funds is below that of the global equity market, and when taking into account only sustainable equity funds, below 42% of global emissions.
+The CO2 intensity of the EAM equity funds is below that of the global equity market, and when taking into account only sustainable equity funds, 50% of global emissions.

 What does CO2 intensity mean?

 There are many different ways of calculating the CO2 footprint.
 EAM calculates the footprint of its funds on the basis of the weighted CO2 intensity of the companies held in the fund.
 To this end, at first our research partners establish the greenhouse emissions of the companies held by our funds.
 They may have been caused directly by the companies (scope 1 emissions) or indirectly by the way energy, heat or similar are used (scope 2 emissions).
 In order to facilitate comparison across companies of different sizes, the emission values are standardised on the basis of the respective company sales.
 On the level of individual companies, the CO2 intensity therefore indicates how many tonnes of CO2 were emitted per million currency units of sales.
 In a second step, the CO2 intensities of the individual companies are aggregated to a weighted average.
 On the level of funds, the weighted CO2 intensity shows how high the exposure to CO2-intensive companies is by comparison to other funds.

 In establishing the footprint of EAM, we then calculated a weighted average across those mutual equity funds whose individual shares had sufficient CO2 data available.